italo-goncalves/geoML/README.md

 This is a work in progress.
 Current functionality includes:

-* Gaussian Process modeling in 1D, 2D, and 3D, with
+* Gaussian process modeling in 1D, 2D, and 3D, with
 anisotropy ellipsoid;
+* Variational Gaussian process for classification and multivariate modeling (currently experimenting with deep learning);
 * Support for directional data (structural geology measurements, scalar field gradients, etc.);
 * Support for classification with boundary data (points lying in the boundary between two rock types);
 * Limited 3D plotting with plotly;
-* Back-end powered by TensorFlow;
+* Back-end powered by TensorFlow.
-* Gradient-free training with particle swarm optimization.

 ## Installation
 Clone the repo and update the path to include the package's folder.